cloudnative-pg/cloudnative-pg/docs/src/cnp-plugin.md

 ### Supported Architectures

-Cloud Native PostgreSQL Plugin is currently build for the following operating system and architectures:
+CloudNativePG Plugin is currently build for the following operating system and architectures:

 * Linux